Bharatiya Janata Party: Ram Janmabhoomi movement

 On 6 December 1992, the RSS and its affiliates organised a rally involving more than 100,000 VHP and BJP activists at the site of the mosque.
 The rally developed into a frenzied attack that ended with the demolition of the mosque.
 Over the following weeks, waves of violence between Hindus and Muslims erupted all over the country, killing over 2,000 people.
 The government briefly banned the VHP, and many BJP leaders, including Advani were arrested for making inflammatory speeches provoking the demolition.
 Several historians have said that the demolition was the product of a conspiracy by the Sangh Parivar, and not a spontaneous act.
 In the parliamentary elections in 1996, the BJP capitalised on the communal polarisation that followed the demolition to win 161 Lok Sabha seats, making it the largest party in parliament.
 Vajpayee was sworn in as Prime Minister but was unable to attain a majority in the Lok Sabha, forcing the government to resign after 13 days.

 A 2009 report, authored by Justice Manmohan Singh Liberhan, found that 68 people were responsible for the demolition, mostly leaders from the BJP.
 Among those named were Vajpayee, Advani, and Murli Manohar Joshi.
 The report also criticised Kalyan Singh, Chief Minister of Uttar Pradesh during the demolition.
 He was accused of posting bureaucrats and police officers who would stay silent during the demolition.
 In 2020, the Supreme Court of India acquitted all of the accused in the demolition including Advani and Joshi.

+Following the 2019 Supreme Court verdict, the Government of India announced a trust to construct the Mandir.
+On 22 January 2024, the Ram Mandir was officially opened.
+Prime Minister Narendra Modi led its consecration, claiming it to be the start of a new era.
+The temple is expected to be fully completed by September 2025.